Monday Night War: 1999–2001: WCW's decline

-On the September 25, 2000 edition of WCW Monday Nitro, Russo won the WCW World Heavyweight Championship in a steel cage match.
+On the September 25, 2000, edition of WCW Monday Nitro, Russo won the WCW World Heavyweight Championship in a steel cage match.
 At the end of the match, Russo suffered a concussion after Goldberg speared him through a cage, resulting in a head-on collision with the ringside barriers.
-On the October 2, 2000 edition of Nitro, Russo would relinquish the championship saying that he was "not an athlete nor did I [Russo] ever claim to be".
-The October 2, 2000 edition of Nitro was also the last appearance for Russo in WCW, though he would continue to be employed by the company until its demise.
+On the October 2, 2000, edition of Nitro, Russo relinquished the championship, stating that he was "not an athlete nor did I [Russo] ever claim to be."
+The October 2, 2000, edition of Nitro was also the last appearance for Russo in WCW, though he continued to be employed by WCW until its demise.

-In 2000, Ted Turner was no longer running the company, which had been purchased by Time Warner in 1996 and America Online (AOL) in 2001.
+In 2000, Ted Turner was no longer running WCW, which had been purchased by Time Warner in 1996 and America Online (AOL) in 2001.
 In 2000, WCW lost US$62 million, due to guaranteed contracts of their older performers, plummeting advertising revenues, dropping house show attendance, declining attendance of tapings for Thunder (which moved its tapings to immediately after Nitro beginning on October 9 of that year), controversial booking decisions (like Arquette and Russo winning the WCW World Heavyweight Championship), and expensive stunts to boost the dismal ratings and pay-per-view buyrates.
-Difficulties also began to arise around Goldberg, who had become the company's flagship performer.
-He sustained an arm injury during a backstage vignette taping that kept him off television for six months; upon his return, the decision was made to try and shake up the status quo by having him turn heel at The Great American Bash, despite being the most popular wrestler in the company.
-The change was poorly received by fans.
+Difficulties also began to arise around Goldberg, who had become WCW's flagship performer.
+He sustained an arm injury during a backstage vignette taping that kept him off television for six months; upon his return, the decision was made to try to shake up the status quo by having him turn heel at The Great American Bash, despite being the most popular wrestler in WCW.
+Fans poorly received the change.